 Musical improv is exciting.
 It brings extra energy in your show and it’s so much fun to train and perform.
 It’s much more than just singing a song.
 It’s also about show, presentation, making things bigger, energy and fun.
 I teach musical improv in English and Dutch.
 I can provide single workshops or courses of several weeks up to a year, resulting in a show.
 My training is very helpful for theater groups who want to sing more in their shows or play a complete musical.
 It’s very useful as well for companies who want a creative way of team building.
 And it suits both beginners and experienced players and singers.

-On Tuesdays I teach a drop in musical improv training in Amsterdam.
+On Tuesdays I lead a drop in musical improv training in Amsterdam.

 Here are some examples of what I teach:

 Yes, you’re a singer!

 You might feel you can’t sing well out of a lack of musical feeling, troubles with rhythm or having a hard time finding the right note.
 But singing is less hard than it seems.
 By learning some tricks, singing in character and some presentation skills you’ll quickly learn that you can sing in improv and that you have fun doing it.
 And that it improves your show, even when you’re not singing.

 Duets and triplets